-You and/or your insurance plan will need to pay for the costs of medical care you get as part of the study, just as you would if you were getting the usual care for the type of cancer you have.
+You and/or your insurance plan will need to pay for the costs of medical care you get as part of the study, just as you would if you were getting the usual care for your cancer.
 This includes:

-- the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects. - the costs of getting the gemcitabine, carboplatin, and avelumab ready and giving them to you. - your insurance co-pays and deductibles.
+- the costs of tests, exams, and procedures that you get during the study to monitor your safety, and prevent and treat side effects. - the costs of getting the radiation therapy

+- the costs of getting the durvalumab, and either monalizumab or oleclumab ready and giving it to you. - your insurance co-pays and deductibles.